dedale-fet/Distributed-Learning-Toolbox/README.md

 $ $SPARK/sbin/start-master.sh; $SPARK/sbin/start-slaves.sh
 ```
 $SPARK is the location of the spark prebuild files (e.g., /usr/local/spark)

+To check whether the cluster configuration and launching is successful open an internet browser and type `http://XXX.XXX.XXX.XXX:8080/`, where  XXX.XXX.XXX.XXX is the IP of the master node.
+For example, for a cluster with master node IP 147.52.17.68, the web interface is as follows:

 * For shutting down the cluster: Open a command terminal at the master node and type: